Third Preference (EB-3)

 EB-3 Application Process

-The application for an EB-3 visa begins with the employer –– otherwise known as the petitioner.
+The application for this visa begins with the employer –– otherwise known as the petitioner.
 They must file form I-140, Immigrant Petition for Alien Worker.
 From there, the employer must demonstrate that they are able to pay the applicant the offered wage (usually this is done by sending in an annual report, statement, or tax return).

 • Obtain a Permanent Labor Certification from the Department of Labor.